exercism/javascript/exercises/concept/lasagna-master/.docs/instructions.md

 Write a function `addSecretIngredient` that accepts two arrays of ingredients as parameters.
 The first parameter is the list your friend send you, the second is the ingredient list for your own recipe.
 The function should add the last item from your friends list to the end of your list.
-The array that represents your recipe should be modified directly.
+The array that represents your recipe should be modified directly and the function should not return anything.
-The function should not return anything.
+However, the first argument should not be modified.

 ```javascript
 const friendsList = ['noodles', 'sauce', 'mozzarella', 'kampot pepper'];